ywrhee/ywrhee.github.io/_pages/teach.md

 author_profile: true
 ---

+{% include base_path %}

-MGMT 300: Leadership and Organizational Behavior
+## MGMT 300: Leadership and Organizational Behavior
+---

 This is an undergraduate course in organizational behavior.
 I was responsible for developing course material, lecturing, supporting student consulting and research projects, and grading.
-WHY

 **•	Winter 2021 (4.3/5.0)**